Policies

 to contribute to our learning community.
 During class you will work in groups on various activities.

-- Practice assignments: You are encouraged to collaborate with others when completing your practice assignments.
+- Practice assignments: You are encouraged to collaborate with others when completing your practice assignments, but this is not required.

-- Assessments: Collaboration is not allowed.
+- Assessments: Collaboration on assessments is not allowed.
 Any form of collaboration with other students, people, or AI is a violation of the Honor Code.

 - Project: Teams of 3-4 students work together to complete and submit project